CPUjoker303/netlify2.0/content/posts/best-cartridge-alignment-protractor-2020.md

 ![Hudson Hi-Fi Turntable Cartridge Alignment Protractor Mat](/uploads/hudson-hi-fi-turntable-cartridge-alignment-protractor-mat-review.jpg "Hudson Hi-Fi Turntable Cartridge Alignment Protractor Mat")

-It developed in Newyork and very easy to use.
-The product is a Hudson Hi-Fi turntable cartridge alignment protractor mat tool.
+It developed in Newyork and very easy to use and the product is Hudson Hi-Fi turntable cartridge alignment protractor mat tool.
 It is a one-sided alignment protractor mat which is providing a diagram for alignment.
 It provides a diagram and instructions, and by using it, you can easily align your cartridge protractor.

+By using the latest UV printing technology, it is printed.
+It can quickly cure your cartridge for two hours.
+You only have to read the instructions on this protractor mat.

 #### Specifications